asanoha

 2024 – | 2x 16mm and 1x video projection performance | optical sound

-Below text is from (S8) Mostra Internacional de Cinema Periférico film festival in A Coruña.
+Below text is from (S8) Mostra Internacional de Cinema Periférico film festival in A Coruña in 2024.

 You are bringing a work in progress, Asanoha, based on the Kumiko Japanese craft.
 How did you discover Kumiko and what made you think about translating this idea into cinema?
 How has this work evolved?